Manas-Nanivadekar/docs-no-secreto/docs/intro.md

 ## Types

-Although there are many types of passwordless authentication, os-passwordless supports only one type as of now:
+Although there are many types of passwordless authentication, no-secreto supports only one type as of now:

 - email-based passwordless authentication.